 Note: A person with a valid SIN who is a non-resident of Canada for income tax purposes can open a TFSA, but contributions made while the person is a non-resident are subject to a 1% tax for each month that the contribution remains in the account.

 Contributions must be made from after-tax income.
 However, earnings within the account are not taxable.
-And you don't pay tax when you withdraw your money either.
+And you also don't pay tax when you withdraw your money from your TFSA.

-The TFSA annual contribution limit has been kept at $6,000 for 2021, similar to the last two years.
+The TFSA annual contribution limit has been kept at $6,000 for 2022, similar to the last three years.

 Unused contribution amounts can be carried forward and used in subsequent years.

-Withdraw funds from your TFSA any time.
+TFSA withdrawals can be done at any time.
 Amounts withdrawn in a given year are added back to your contribution room for the next year — regardless of whether the amounts withdrawn are your original contribution or the earnings from your investments.

 There is a penalty if you accidentally contribute more than your allowable limit.
 In that case, a tax equal to 1% of the highest excess TFSA amount in the month will be applied for each month that you are in an excess contribution position.

-The TFSA is attractive to a wide range of Canadian investors in different circumstances because of these key advantages:
+The TFSA is attractive to a wide range of Canadian investors in different circumstances because of it offers several key advantages.

 Tax-free earnings and withdrawals

-Contributions must be made-from after-tax dollars.
+TFSA contributions must be made-from after-tax dollars.
 But once contributed, your money is completely sheltered from Canadian tax.
-Income, dividends and capital gains accrue in the account tax free.
-And your withdrawals are not treated as taxable income.
+Income, dividends and capital gains accrue in the TFSA tax free.
+And your TFSA withdrawals are not treated as taxable income.
 No other registered plan offers equivalent tax advantages.

 Since earnings and withdrawals are not included as income for tax purposes, they don't impact your eligibility for Old Age Security, or for any other income-tested federal benefits.

-TFSA rules allow you to withdraw funds whenever you want, for any purpose.
+You can make TFSA withdrawals whenever you want, for any purpose.
 This liquidity makes the TFSA an extremely useful general-purpose account for a wide range of long- and short-term saving and investing goals.
 You can use a TFSA to grow your retirement nest egg or to save in order to start a business.
-You can also use a TFSA to build an emergency fund, or save for a major purchase such as a home, new car, or vacation.
+You can also use a TFSA to build an emergency fund, or save for a major purchase, such as a home, new car, or vacation.

 As long as you are eligible, you can contribute every year to your TFSA for as long as you like.
-And you can maintain your TFSA for as long as you like — there is no requirement to withdraw assets or collapse your account by a certain age.
+And you can maintain your TFSA for as long as you like — there is no requirement to withdraw assets or collapse your account by a certain age (like there is with an RRSP).
 This makes the TFSA a valuable complement to your RRSP or RRIF.

 Investment choice is another key benefit of the TFSA.
 With a self-directed TFSA, you are in full control.
 You can hold a wide range of eligible investments in your TFSA, and create an asset mix that is appropriate for your objectives, timeline and tolerance for risk.

-Generally, the types of investments permitted in a TFSA are the same as those permitted in a registered retirement savings plan (RRSP).
+Generally, the types of investments permitted in a TFSA are the same as those permitted in an RRSP.
 These include: